Puzzling World

-Puzzling World is a tourist attraction near Wanaka, New Zealand.
+Puzzling World is a tourist attraction near Wānaka, New Zealand.
 It began as a single storey maze in 1973, gradually expanding to become an award-winning complex of optical illusions and puzzling rooms and the world's first 3-D maze.
 Puzzling World is well known for its Leaning Tower of Wanaka and eccentric lavatory styled as a Roman bathroom.
 As of 2020 Puzzling World had received in excess of 4 million visitors and was attracting around 200,000 people a year.

 History

-Puzzling World, originally a single level wooden maze at Wanaka in the Queenstown area of New Zealand, opened in 1973.
+Puzzling World, originally a single level wooden maze at Wānaka in the Queenstown area of New Zealand, opened in 1973.
 It was the brainchild of Stuart and Jan Landsborough who had been forced to sell their house to raise money for the venture after being refused a bank loan.
 In the first year the park received 17,600 visitors.
 A puzzle centre was added in 1979 and a second level added to the maze 3 years later.
 The park continued to develop with the signature Leaning Tower of Wanaka being added in 1999 with a backwards running clock face.
 Landsborough credits his father with instilling in him an imaginative business sense and believes that part of the reason for the park's earlier success is because he advertised to attract adults rather than children.

-In 2010 the park began a $2.5 million extension that included sculptures designed by local artists, such as Weta Workshop, props and effects designers for the Lord of the Rings trilogy.

 Since 2004 Puzzling World has been run by Stuart's daughter, Heidi, and her husband, operations manager Duncan Spear.

-As of 2020 the site receives in the region of 200,000 visitors per annum.
+In 2010 the park began a $2.5 million extension that included sculptures designed by local artists, such as Wētā Workshop, props and effects designers for the Lord of the Rings trilogy.

+The SculptIllusion Gallery was recipient of a national award in the New Zealand Commercial Building Awards 2014.
 In 2016 Puzzling World was the overall winner of the Ignite Wanaka Business Awards and was described as "high-performing, unique and sustainable...with very low staff turnover."
-The SculptIllusion Gallery was recipient of a national award in the New Zealand Commercial Building Awards 2014.

-During the Wanaka earthquake of 2015 people had to be evacuated while some visitors reported they thought it was part of the experience.
+During the Wānaka earthquake of 2015 people had to be evacuated while some visitors reported they thought it was part of the experience.

 Puzzling World is the official sponsor of Junior Challenge Wanaka, a junior triathlon and part of New Zealand's largest triathlon festival.

+As of 2020 the site receives in the region of 200,000 visitors per annum.